leerob/comprs/docs/huffman-coding.md

 ## The Core Insight

 Consider Morse code: the most common letter in English, 'E', is encoded as a single dot (·), while the rare letter 'Q' is encoded as dash-dash-dot-dash (– – · –).
-This isn't arbitrary — it's efficient!
-Common symbols get short codes, rare symbols get long codes.
+This is efficient!
+Common symbols get short codes, while rare symbols get long codes.

 Huffman coding takes this principle to its mathematical optimum.